What social pedagogy means

 - Practice safely and competently within the legal and ethical boundaries of my profession

-- Take into account relevant social policy and at the same time bringing critical awareness to any tensions existing between our values and such policies.
+- Take into account relevant social policy and at the same time bring critical awareness to any tensions existing between our values and such policies.

 - Support community development by encouraging networking and connections through participatory processes that draw on the community’s resourcefulness.